CS-495-Historical-Sites/remnant/features/basic_registration.md

 7. The user enters the same email and password used in the registration.
 8. The user clicks on the login button.
 9. A toast message is displayed indicating that the login was successful.
+10. The questionare appears.
+11. The user can navigate through the questionare.
-10. The user is redirected to the home screen.
+12. The user is redirected to the home screen.